CrisztinaZudor/AgroRover/README.md

 2. **Installing the Control Software**:
    - **Arduino Setup**: Load the provided Arduino code into the Arduino Mega 2560 R3.
 This code manages the motors and sensors, ensuring smooth autonomous operations.
-See `arduino_code.ino` in the repository.
+See `AgroRoer.ino` in the repository.
    - **Raspberry Pi Setup**: Set up the Raspberry Pi OS and configure it for network access.
 Install Node-RED, InfluxDB, and Grafana following the configuration provided in the implemetation part.

 ## Usage